BAkinmarin/the-cleaning-hack/README.md

 ### YouTube
 Free online resources used to research different real-life applications of CSS flexbox.

-### Coode Institute
+### Code Institute
-Project created in line with course content, walkthrough project and and within project 1 scope.
+Project created in line with course content, walkthrough project and within project 1 scope.

 ### AmIResponsive.com
-Used to check responsiveness of the website
+Used to check responsiveness of the website.

 ## Acknowledgements